binfnstats/ImHapE/README.md

 haplotypes, modes = mod.mergeData(positive_dir = ./positive_haplotypes/, neutral_dir = ./neutral_haplotypes, n = 100)
 train_dataset, test_dataset = trainTestData(haplotypes = haplotypes, modes = modes, p = 0.2)
 ```
-<sub>*\** Parameter description: `mergeData`, the directory containing your positive simulations (positive_dir), the directory containing your neutral simulations (neutral_dir), and the number of samples per mode (n); `trainTestData`, haplotypes and modes generated from mergeData and the proportion of the data you are setting aside for testing/validation.</sub>
+<sub>*\** Parameter description: `mergeData`, the directory containing your positive simulations (positive_dir), the directory containing your neutral simulations (neutral_dir), and the number of samples of each evolutionary mode (n); `trainTestData`, haplotypes and modes generated from mergeData and the proportion of the data you are setting aside for testing/validation.</sub>

+(3) Converting empirical haplotypes into numpy arrays

+This task is dependent on your data, but the numpy array should share the same dimensions as your simulated data e.g (number of haplotypes, genome or haplotype size).
+The genome or haplotype size is defined by the `simulateViralEvolution(genomeSize = M)` call and the number of haplotypes is determined by `mergeData(n = N)` call as that defines how many